 2. We are committed to accessibility.
 We are proud that we have never wavered from committing 1 of every 5 tuition dollars to need based tuition aid.
 This means over 35% of our students receive aid, which, this year totaled over $460,000.
 This commitment is remarkable among independent schools, especially small schools like ours.

 3. We have amazing teachers who work hard to help students learn and grow.
-From a recent study, we learned what parents value most about FSM are the strong caring relationships with teachers.
-While all the teachers shine, I’d like to recognize several special honors received by FSM teachers this year:
+From a recent study, we learned what parents value most about FSMN are the strong caring relationships with teachers.
+While all the teachers shine, I’d like to recognize several special honors received by FSMN teachers this year:

 - Art teacher Laura Pereira is a 2013 Minnesota State Arts Board grantee.
 This grant will allow Laura to spend her summer doing entomological research and encaustic painting.